joshenoy/sathyabh.at/content/blog/2010-12-26-of-thanksgiving-trip-gadget-overloads-cancelled-christmas-trip-back-to-india.md

   - work

 ---
-I&#8217;ve been absent in posting here &#8211; more because there&#8217;s hardly anything interesting going on.
-Well, there&#8217;s laziness as well.
-So here&#8217;s a recap.
+I've been absent in posting here - more because there's hardly anything interesting going on.
+Well, there's laziness as well.
+So here's a recap.

 \****